bobbingwide/oik-batchmove/readme.txt

 This plugin is dependent upon the oik base plugin v1.17

 == Changelog ==
+= 2.5.0 =
+* Changed: Updated to be compatible with oik v4.0.0,[github bobbingwide oik-batchmove issues 3]
+* Tested: With WordPress 5.4.1
+* Tested: With PHPUnit 8
+* Tested: With PHP 7.3 and PHP 7.4

 = 2.4.3 =
 * Changed: Now depends on oik v3.1 or higher
 * Tested: With WordPress 4.7.3